zlegnain/zlegnain/README.md

 - 👋 Hi, I’m zak legnain and Im a 4th year student at Carleton University
 - 🌱 I’m currently learning ...
-Python-usbtmc, and Im currently working on my Response Analyzer application.
+Java, and Im working on my A-star Visualizer
 - 🌱 I'm currently doing an internship at Venable Instruments

 <!---